timsbiomed/tccm-model/docs/core/references/CodeSystemReference.md

 ## Parents

- *  is_a: [NameAndMeaningReference](NameAndMeaningReference.md) - A NameAndMeaningReference consists of a local identifier that references a unique meaning within the context of a given domain in a TCCM service instance and a globally unique URI that identifies the intended meaning of the identifier.
+ *  is_a: [NameAndMeaningReference](NameAndMeaningReference.md) - A NameAndMeaningReference consists of a local identifier that references a unique meaning within the context of

 ## Referenced by class